Easy Sous Vide Pork Tenderloin Recipe

 Essential Equipment

-• A sous vide immersion circulator.
+- A sous vide immersion circulator.
 I used an Anova Culinary Sous Vide Precision Cooker for this sous vide pork tenderloin recipe.
 I also own a KitchenBoss G320 Sous Vide Cooker.
 You might have seen it in some of my sous vide recipes.
 To learn more about this particular product and see if it’s right for you, read my in-depth review here.

-• A large pot or a sous vide container.
+- A large pot or a sous vide container.
 This 12-quart container is compatible with most sous vide machines on the market.
 I personally use an Anova sous vide cooking container which holds up 16L of water with a removable lid and rack to prevent food from floating.

-• A large Ziploc bag.
+- A large Ziploc bag.
 For sous vide pork tenderloin, you do not need a vacuum sealer and vacuum seal bags.
 A large Ziploc bag with the water displacement method work just fine.
 As you might have noticed, I did still use a vacuum sealer bag as I was out of the Ziploc bags when I made the recipe.
 But remember, you can still use the water displacement method with vacuum sealer bags without vacuum sealing.
+To learn more about sous vide bags, check out my in-depth guide.

-• A heavy-duty skillet.
+- A heavy-duty skillet.
 I seared the seasoned pork tenderloin over high heat before sous vide as opposed to after.
 A cast-iron skillet or a nonstick flat-bottom pan is recommended.

-How to Sous Vide Pork Tenderloin Step by Step & Video
+How to Sous Vide Pork Tenderloin Step by Step

-2. Rinse and clean the pork tenderloin and pat it dry with paper towels.
+Step #2: Rinse and clean the pork tenderloin and pat it dry with paper towels.

-7. Put one or two sprigs of your desired fresh herbs such as fresh thyme or rosemary in the bag.
+Step #5: Place the pork in a sous vide bag or a ziptop bag with two sprigs of your desired fresh herbs such as fresh thyme or rosemary.
+Submerge the pork in the sous vide water bath for 90 minutes.

 What to Serve with Sous Vide Pork Tenderloin

-For a complete and healthy meal, I would highly recommend pairing it with this Crunchy Fennel Apple Salad for a gluten-free and low-carbohydrate meal.
+For a complete and healthy meal, I would recommend pairing it with this Crunchy Fennel Apple Salad for a gluten-free and low-carbohydrate meal.
 The old-fashioned mashed potatoes plus a side of greens is a classic.
 Other great side dish alternatives are Avocado Mango Salsa, Mediterranean Lentil Salad, Warm Kale and Asparagus Salad, and Vegetable Mango Relish.

 Pork cooked sous vide is usually so juicy that you don’t need any sauce.
 I love the juice from any meat cooked sous vide, so I served the pork tenderloin with the cooking juice straight out of the bag.
 But if you’d like to take things to the next level with a pan sauce (especially if you are serving the pork tenderloin with mashed potatoes), here’s a quick one.